We take the worry away

 6. Skip using dryer sheets because they can hinder absorbency.
 Instead, consider using dryer balls.

-Our towel service cuts down on costs related to replacement of towels, laundry detergent, electricity and washer and dryer maintenance while giving you back your storage space.
+Our linen cleaning services cut down on costs related to replacement of towels, laundry detergent, electricity and washer and dryer maintenance while giving you back your storage space.
 All you have to do is ensure that your dirty towels go into a laundry bag.
 We’ll then swap them out with clean, quality towels.
 Depending on your needs, we can schedule weekly or biweekly towel drop-offs at your location.

-Contact Alsco today to discuss your business needs for laundry and towel service.
+Contact Alsco Uniforms today to discuss your business needs for laundry and professional towel services.
 We’ll discuss your needs, our offerings and how we can simplify your towel laundering process so you can focus on other aspects of your business.

 References